 You really don’t want to show up without something lined up, as you’ll quickly find that looking for a job (wherever you are in the world) can be a long and tedious process – in fact, career experts reckon that the average job search takes about three months.
 This means you’ll be broke before you know it and you’ll have failed – miserably, might I add.

-There are plenty of places to look for suitable opportunities online, including major job boards like Indeed and Monster – we hear that CareerAddict Jobs is pretty good, too.
-You could also try your luck with more specialist sites like:
+There are plenty of places to look for suitable opportunities online, including major job boards like Indeed and Monster – we hear that our very own CareerAddict job site is pretty good, too.
+You could also try your luck with specialist sites that are relevant to your industry.

 It’s also worth looking into whether there’s a demand for your profession in the country you want to work.
 Most government sites contain lists of skilled professionals in demand which you can consult – Australia and Canada are two prime examples.